Aphinith/Inspire/README1.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+    The name of the product will be called Inspire!

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+    The market for this product is for everyone and anyone who would like to be re-invigorated with inspirational quotes!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+    This product is very simple and easy to use.
+It will also deliver what it intends to deliver with a simple click of a button (literally)!
+Everyone now and then needs that little extra push to keep them moving in the right direction and what better way than an inspirational quote.
+With one simple click, you can get that drive and motivation back to help keep you focused and moving forward.
+Click away my friends - YOLO!

 ## Problem ##
   > Describe the problem your product solves.
+    Challenges in life are unavoidable.
+There will be moments in in everyone's lives where they will feel like the world is stacked against them.
+The solution to overcoming these problems all starts with the individual's mindset.
+What better mindset to have than one of inspiration?!

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+    This product provides the solution to the problem by keeping it very simple and direct.
+With one click of a button, it will begin the process of solving the problem by redirecting its audience into the proper mindset.
+Idealy, it will re-invigorate the audience to stay focused and keep pushing forward.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+    Since I am the only one in my company right now, my quote will be: "No one really ever knows what they are doing in life, so don't fret if you feel lost - just keep on doing."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+    Log onto the app, and click away.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+    Foward.